 ASCO offers treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan.

 People treated for CML and in remission should receive lifelong follow-up examinations on a regular basis to watch for signs or symptoms of recurrence or late effects.
-People treated for CML are encouraged to follow established recommendations for good health, such as not smoking, eating a balanced diet, maintaining a healthy weight, and receiving appropriate screening for other types of cancer.
+People treated for CML are encouraged to follow established recommendations for good health, such as receiving regular immunizations, such as the flu vaccine, as well as not smoking, eating a balanced diet, maintaining a healthy weight, and receiving appropriate screening for other types of cancer.
 Learn more about the next steps to take in survivorship , including making positive lifestyle changes .

-For many patients, targeted therapy is an ongoing cancer treatment.
+For many patients with CML, targeted therapy is an ongoing cancer treatment.
 Any decision to stop taking these drugs should be decided by a patient and doctor together, based on how well the drug continues to work and the side effects.

 The next section offers a list of questions you may want to ask.
 Use the menu on the side of your screen to select Questions to Ask the Doctor, or you can select another section, to continue reading this guide.